 Opening times for Valley of the Kings: 6am – 5pm.

 - Seti I (KV17) – £1000EGP

 - Ramses V & VI (KV9) – £80EGP

 Photography prices: £300EGP (£15) for a photo pass which permits photos in 3 tombs only, tripods strictly prohibited.
+You don’t need a photo pass for mobile photography!
 A lot of people tip the guards for photos too but it’s a risk and your camera could be taken away to the photography kiosk.

 7. Luxor Temple